 Orthognathic Surgery

-What is Orthognathic Surgery?
+What Is Orthognathic Surgery?

 Reasons You Might Need Orthognathic Surgery

-• To relieve temporomandibular joint (TMJ) pain
+• Relieving temporomandibular joint (TMJ) pain

-• To relieve obstructive sleep apnea
+• Reducing or eliminating obstructive sleep apnea

-• Fix difficulty speaking or swallowing
+• Improving difficulty speaking, chewing, or swallowing

 Does Orthognathic Surgery Hurt?

-How Long Does it Take to Recover from Orthognathic Surgery?
+How Long Does It Take to Recover from Orthognathic Surgery?

 Does Insurance Cover Orthognathic Surgery?